Best 2 Person Tents

 All the seams have been taped with a waterproof polyurethane tape and both the floor and the fly have been coated with a waterproof polyurethane coating.
 However, there was one buyer who questioned the durability of the zipper.

-The tent is ready to pitch out of the bag with its pre-cut guy lines, plastic clips and hub pole design.
+It is ready to pitch out of the bag with its pre-cut guy lines, plastic clips and hub pole design.

-Included inside of the Fly Creek UL Tent is a vestibule.
+Included inside of the Fly Creek UL is a vestibule.
 Not only is it obtainable via the dry-entry door, it is also a nice location to store a lot of your gear.

 Weight and Portability

-Anytime you see a tent from Big Agnes, you know the quality is up to par.
+Anytime you see a product from Big Agnes, you know the quality is up to par.
 They are just that consistent of a company and they have truly established themselves as a go-to in the world of tents.

 - The fly and the floor have been coated with 1200-millimeter polyurethane